mahlahj/BestMovies/README.md

 ## Contributors

-The app was made possible come alive with the work of:
-@elsamir and @Adrian619RM
+The app was made possible come alive with the work of @elsamir and @Adrian619RM